-I hope that this becomes a community owned document, so if you know of other places for families, please do share you experience and photos if you have them.
+I hope that this becomes a community-owned document, so if you know of other places for families, please do share your experience and photos if you have them.
 I also invite the wineries in the region to contribute by contacting us.

 Bodega at Dornier

 Bodega has it all.
 Amazingly friendly staff, really good food and wine, and interesting food activities for kids from 2-12.
-There is a climbing frame for children 3 years and up and a two year old will be able to either play in the sand box by the tables or in the grass that runs along the patio.
-A note about the kids’ food – the kids’ portions are large enough to satisfy two kids, especially because their focus seems to be on playing more than the food.
+There is a climbing frame for children 3 years and up and a two-year-old will be able to either play in the sandbox by the tables or in the grass that runs along the patio.
+A note about the kids’ food – the kids’ portion is large enough to satisfy two kids, especially because their focus seems to be on playing more than the food.
 If you are looking for a place where parents can relax and eat a meal and watch the kids have fun, then this is really worth checking out.

 Somerbosch is a simple and special little restaurant with simple facilities for the kids right next to the table – a sandbox.
 Perfectly suited for kids from 2-6.
 As parents with small kids know, it is often too much to have a climbing frame around when you are trying to focus on eating a meal, for fear that the kids are going to end up hurting themselves without active supervision.
 This sandbox keeps the kids happy and allows parents to relax and have a glass of wine and a meal in the shade.

 About 10 minutes drive south of Stellenbosch you have The Long Table.
 While many wineries brand themselves as child-friendly, there are often some who seem to be more accepting of those younger among us who have a harder time staying seated.

 Activities away from the table are slightly limited at the Long Table for the youngest of kids.
 Facilities are limited to a climbing frame that is slightly out of view of the patio restaurant.
 If you have kids who are 4-8 years old this is a perfect place to go for a great meal and to be in an environment that truly accepts your kids.